Sitray/twitter-clone/README.md

 - Like a twit
 - Retweet a twit
 - Follow other users and unfollow them
+- Load twits from other users(Now we see all the twits)
-- Load twits from other users
+- Load twits only from the users you follow